-"We've been busting at the seams in Batavia for a couple of years now and we've talked about building onto the existing building (in Batavia)," said Oliver's co-owner and Vice President Jeremy Liles this morning.
-"We looked at expanding here, but the Tonawanda Creek was problematic and the option was just too expensive."
+"We've been busting at the seams in Batavia for a couple of years now and we've talked about building onto the existing building (in Batavia)," Oliver's co-owner and Vice President Jeremy Liles said.
+"We looked at expanding at Main Street location, but the Tonawanda Creek was problematic and the option was just too expensive."

 "It called to us, and we acted fast," he said.
 "It had a cute barn for the store, loading docks, smooth concrete.
 We converted the inside; insulated it; added central heat and air-conditioning, put in steel walls that are easy to clean, new hoods for the ovens.
 Redid the roofs, which were pretty worn.
 It's nice."

-The structure was built as a warehouse; it has served as a produce stand and an ice cream stand and a barn sale site.
+The structure was built as a warehouse around 1920; it has served as a produce stand and an ice cream stand and a barn sale site.

 "It's very scary -- I've got to sell a lot of candy now," Liles said.
-"It's a huge change, huge growth, but a lot of opportunity there."
+"It's a huge change, huge growth, but a lot of opportunities there."